m-labs/artiq/doc/manual/rtio.rst

 ---------------
 A sequence error happens when the sequence of coarse timestamps cannot be supported by the gateware.
 For example, there may have been too many timeline rewinds.

-Internally, the gateware stores output events in an array of FIFO buffers (the "lanes") and the timestamps in each lane much be strictly increasing.
-The gateware selects a different lane when an event with a decreasing or equal timestamp is submitted.
-A sequence error occurs when no appropriate lane can be found.
+Internally, the gateware stores output events in an array of FIFO buffers (the "lanes") and the timestamps in each lane must be strictly increasing.
+If an event with a decreasing or equal timestamp is submitted, the gateware selects the next lane, wrapping around if the final lane is reached.
+If this lane also contains an event with a timestamp beyond the one being submitted then a sequence error occurs.
+See `this issue <https://github.com/m-labs/artiq/issues/1081>`_ for a real-life example of how this works.

 Notes: